act-rules/act-rules.github.io/_rules/audio-or-video-avoids-automatically-playing-audio-x0paj4.md

 ## Accessibility Support

-Some major browsers no longer automatically play the 'video' unless the 'video' is muted.
+Some major browsers do not automatically play the 'video' unless the 'video' is muted.

 ## Background